 Our growth reflects the size of the industry and what families want most: a little help from Just Between Friends

 What started as a one-day sale grossing $2,000 in Shannon Wilburn’s (CEO and co-founder of Just Between Friends) living room in Tulsa has become a nationally recognized brand.
-Just Between Friends has 153 franchisees in 30 states, who host hundreds of events in the United States, as well as one city in Canada.
-We’re proud to report that in 2016, system-wide sales totaled $29.1 million.
+Just Between Friends has 150+ franchisees in 30 states, who host hundreds of events in the United States.
+We’re proud to report that in 2017, system-wide sales totaled $28.9 million.

 Our growth is a result of several factors.
 Just Between Friends serves families who have children from infancy to middle school—so our customers are likely to stay with us for several years.
 According to thredUP, a leading online shop that sells lightly used women and children’s clothing, 86% of parents would dress their children in secondhand clothing, and half of millennial parents believe that buying secondhand clothing is an eco-friendly way to shop.
 Being that millennials make up our core demographic, Just Between Friends is on the cutting edge of how and why people are going to shop for children’s clothing and equipment going forward.

 “We are looking for people who want to give back,” Shannon says of the qualities that make for successful Just Between Friends franchise owners.
 “We are looking for families who care about their community.
 This is a business—yes—we want our franchise owners to treat it like a business, and we want them to make money.
 But that’s not the first and foremost thing that should be important to them.
 We want our owners to really feel passionate about their communities.
 I tell applicants that if they can’t scream from the rooftops that they are a Just Between Friends owner they better find someone who can do that for them.
 We want our franchisees to be proud to own a Just Between Friends and not be nervous about sharing that with their community—to tell them why they need to come to a sales event and how they will save 50%-90% off items they will find at the event.”